GiveMeSomething/unmedium-core/README.md

 - After much research, all I have to do is just disable JavaScript using Chrome DevTools.
 It worked, and now the extension have to imitate the same behavior for my idea to work.
 For the extension, I just block all incoming scripts using Chrome `declarativeNetRequest` settings

+## Roadmap

+- Domain Storage: Medium provide its creator with the ability to change their domain.
+This extension only work with hostname that include the `medium` string.
+For this issue, I'll try and add a feature that can store multiple appliable domain and configurable by user

 ## License

 Copyright 2023 GiveMeSomething